dcs-team4/coffeetalk/README.md

 # CoffeeTalk

-CoffeeTalk is an inter-office communication system using WebRTC, WebSockets and MQTT.
+CoffeeTalk is a video chat application using WebRTC, WebSockets and MQTT.
 It is served as a web app, allowing users to stream video and audio peer-to-peer, and even play quizzes together!

 **Table of Contents**